PLEASE SHARE OUR WEBPAGE HERE TO BRING MORE EXPOSURE TO OUR GREAT AVALONIA ARTISTS!

 Dead Souls: Apocrypha Black (Teaser Trailer) by Korea Black wins a Coming Attraction Award for their very interesting adventure story.
-We look forward to more good things to come from Korea Black.
+We look forward to more good things coming from Korea Black.

-Nico Falcone Georgiadis‘s Whose Reality 2.0? is a stunningly powerful action drama which has won two Awards: Avalonia Festival IV Best International Short Film and Avalonia Festival IV Best Behind the Scenes/Bonus Footage for his photo essay on the project.
-Here is Nico’s film poster, trailer and some of his photos.
+Nico Falcone Georgiadis‘s Whose Reality 2.0? is a stunningly powerful action drama that has won two Awards: Avalonia Festival IV Best International Short Film and Avalonia Festival IV Best Behind the Scenes/Bonus Footage for his photo essay on the project.
+Here is Nico’s film poster, trailer, and some of his photos.

 Writer/Producer/Director Adam E. Stone lead a great crew and Actress Sarah Baer to victory for our Best One Actress Movie 180 Award in Do Not Forget the Lost.
 Here is the trailer.

 This Week in the NFL (represented by Season 2, Episode 1) is our winner of Best Web-Series Drama for this moody and unique perspective from Writer/Director/Producer Jordan William McKinney, who explains: “In the summer of 2019 I set out on an experiment to learn an atrocious amount about filmmaking in a short period of time without spending more than I had to.
 I bought a camcorder for $50 and used my friends as actors and I acted as the entire crew.
 This is the pilot episode to my web series This Week In the NFL, a lo-fi and emo series about a hardworking head writer for a tv show being tasked with taking care of the diva host of her show. “